In this article...

-If the couple meets the requirements for a joint simplified divorce, no service of summons is required, the couple is required to file fewer forms with the court, and the forms that are required are simpler than in a traditional contested or uncontested divorce.
+If the couple meets the requirements for a simplified joint divorce, no service of summons is required, the couple is required to file fewer forms with the court, and the forms that are required are simpler than in a traditional contested or uncontested divorce.

 As stated above, an uncontested divorce is possible when the parties agree on all issues.
-However, there is certainly a middle ground that exists between an uncontested divorce and litigation if the parties do not initially agree on all of the issues surrounding the divorce.
+However, there is certainly a middle ground between an uncontested divorce and litigation if the parties do not initially agree on all of the issues surrounding the divorce.

-In a Family Mediation, the parties and their attorneys work through a neutral third party mediator to assist them in resolving any difficult issues out of court.
-Family mediation can be initiated if the parties and their attorneys fail to resolve all issues on their own through a Cooperative or Collaborative Divorce, but still wish to avoid the stress and costs of litigation.
+In a Family Mediation, the parties and their attorneys work through a neutral third-party mediator to assist them in resolving any difficult issues out of court.
+Family mediation can be initiated if the parties and their attorneys fail to resolve all issues on their own through a Cooperative or Collaborative Divorce but still wish to avoid the stress and costs of litigation.

 The purpose of a consultation is to determine whether our firm is a good fit for your legal needs.
 Although we often discuss expected results and costs, our attorneys do not give legal advice unless and until you choose to retain us.
 Although most consultations are complimentary, some may carry a charge depending on the type of matter and meeting location.